opensemanticsearch/open-semantic-search/docs/doc/analytics/law/README.md

-So we get relevant law code labels like "Strafgesetzbuch" (German penality code) and aliases or alternate labels like "STGB" which is a abbreviation for "Strafgesetzbuch" (German penality code).
+So we get relevant law code labels like "Strafgesetzbuch" (German penal code) and aliases or alternate labels like "STGB" which is an abbreviation for "Strafgesetzbuch" (German penal code).

 ![](../../../screenshots/law-codes-sparql.png)
 ## Combine law codes and law clauses to law code clauses